CharrafiMed/global-search-modal/README.md

 }
 ```
 ###  Close button
-By default, the plugin does not include a close button.
-To add a close button:
+By default, the close button is enabled, if you want to disable it, you can do it like so :

 ```php
 use CharrafiMed\GlobalSearchModal\GlobalSearchModalPlugin;